Small business financing

 Small business financing (also referred to as startup financing - especially when referring to an investment in a startup company - or franchise financing) refers to the means by which an aspiring or current business owner obtains money to start a new small business, purchase an existing small business or bring money into an existing small business to finance current or future business activity.

 There are many ways to finance a new or existing business, each of which features its own benefits and limitations.

+History

-In the wake of the financial crisis of 2007–08, the availability of traditional types of small business financing dramatically decreased.
-At the same time, alternative types of small business financing have emerged.
+After the 2008 financial crisis, the availability of traditional types of small business financing dramatically decreased.
+At the same time, alternative types of small business financing emerged.
 In this context, it is instructive to divide the types of small business financing into the two broad categories of traditional and alternative small business financing options.

 Traditional small business financing options

 There have traditionally been two options available to aspiring or existing entrepreneurs looking to finance their small business or franchise: borrow funds (debt financing) or sell ownership interests in exchange for capital (equity financing).